 (b) the amount of that reduction, discount, deduction or allowance.

-(3) In subsection (2) “federal duty” means excise duty, or any other tax, duty, fee, levy or charge (except a tax, duty, fee, levy or charge of a kind excluded from this definition by the regulations) imposed by or under a law of the Commonwealth.
+(3) In subsection (2) federal duty means excise duty, or any other tax, duty, fee, levy or charge (except a tax, duty, fee, levy or charge of a kind excluded from this definition by the regulations) imposed by or under a law of the Commonwealth.

 [Section 145A inserted by No. 11 of 1994 s.
 10.]